 Language schools use names like intensive and super intensive etc but these terms don't actually mean much as each school has their own definitions of these terms.

 There are homework exercises that accompany the language courses, and these can take several additional hours to complete.
 As a rough guide assume that you'll spend approximately 50% of class study time doing homework and revision.

 All Spanish language schools in Barcelona have accompanying course books, and these can be quite expensive.
 Ask the school which coursebooks they'll be using and remember to account for the cost of these into your budget.

 A good dictionary is essential, and an electronic pocket dictionary is much quicker and more convenient to use.
-The added advantage of the electronic dictionary is that it's equivalent to a large dictionary but will fit in your pocket -great for when you are around town.
+The added advantage of the electronic dictionary is that it's equivalent to a large dictionary but will fit in your pocket -handy for when you are around town.
 There are many brands of electronic translators available on the market but the brand I found the best was Franklin.
 Many electronic dictionaries also have verb conjugations dictionaries built in to them (something that the paper dictionaries don't have).

 The first point to ask does the classrooms have natural light.
-Many of the older buildings in Spain have interior rooms with very little or no natural light.
+Many of the older buildings in Spain have interior rooms with little or no natural light.
 For many people studying in a classroom with natural light is much more comfortable.